 - 2 sprigs curry leaves

-- 2 tbsp peanuts (coarsely pounded in a mortar or pestle or food processor.
+- 2 tablespoon peanuts (coarsely pounded in a mortar or pestle or food processor.
 Don't make this a fine powder--you want some larger pieces for texture.
 Skip peanuts if nut-free.)

-- 2 heaping tsp curry powder (or sambar powder.
+- 2 heaping teaspoon curry powder (or sambar powder.
 You might need more or less depending on the brand or recipe you use.
 Taste and add more if needed)

-- 1 tsp cayenne (optional, or use less for less heat)
+- 1 teaspoon cayenne (optional, or use less for less heat)

-- 1 tbsp jaggery (can use piloncillo or brown sugar or coconut sugar)
+- 1 tablespoon jaggery (can use piloncillo or brown sugar or coconut sugar)

 - Salt to taste